 Researcher biography

-Dr Darsy Darssan is an Accredited Professional Statistician® (PStat®) and a Fellow of Higher Education Academy (FHEA).
-He obtained three degrees in Statistics at mathematical sciences schools of three different universities: a Bachelor of Science with Honours in 2005 at University of Jaffna, a Master of Applied Science in 2008 at RMIT University and a Doctor of Philosophy in 2014 at Queensland University of Technology.
+Dr Darsy Darssan is a Fellow of the Higher Education Academy (FHEA).
+He obtained three degrees in Statistics from the mathematical sciences schools of three different universities: a Bachelor of Science with Honours in 2005 at the University of Jaffna, a Master of Applied Science in 2008 at RMIT University, and a Doctor of Philosophy in 2014 at Queensland University of Technology.

-While doing his two years full time traditional face-to-face master degree, Darsy worked as a part-time Statistician at Australian Council for Educational Research for a year.
+While completing his two-year full-time, traditional, face-to-face master's degree, Darsy worked as a part-time Statistician at the Australian Council for Educational Research for a year.

-Between the two bouts of postgraduate studies, Darsy worked for two years: as a Statistician at the University of New South Wales for a year and another year as an Associate Research Fellow in Applied Statistics at the University of Wollongong.
+Between the two bouts of postgraduate studies, Darsy worked for two years: a year as a Statistician at the University of New South Wales and another year as an Associate Research Fellow in Applied Statistics at the University of Wollongong.

-While doing the highest degree in Statistics Darsy worked as a sessional academic, contributed to teaching introductory statistics to various cohorts of first-year undergraduate students.
-Upon completion of the doctoral degree, Darsy moved to the University of Liverpool in the UK to do his Postdoctoral research in Biostatistics.
+While pursuing the highest degree in Statistics, Darsy worked as a sessional academic, teaching introductory statistics to various cohorts of first-year undergraduate students.
+Upon completing his doctoral degree, Darsy moved to the University of Liverpool in the UK to conduct his Postdoctoral research in Biostatistics.
 Darsy returned home in late 2015 and worked as a Biostatistician at The University of Queensland for three years before taking the current position.

 Career Statistician: